Trump denies ever working for Russia, blasts investigators

-WASHINGTON (AP) — President Donald Trump denied Monday he ever worked for Russia, answering a question he declined to directly address over the weekend.
+WASHINGTON (AP) — President Donald Trump on Monday denied he ever worked for Russia against U.S. interests, addressing an extraordinary question that has haunted his presidency and shows no sign of going away.

-Speaking from the South Lawn before departing the White House for New Orleans, Trump called former FBI and Justice Department officials “known scoundrels” and “dirty cops.”
-He was reacting to a New York Times report that law enforcement officials began investigating, in 2017, whether Trump had been working on behalf of Russia against U.S. interests.
+Speaking from the South Lawn, Trump issued a flat denial: “I never worked for Russia.”
+He blasted former FBI and Justice Department officials and repeated his claim that the investigation into his ties to Moscow is a hoax.

-“I never worked for Russia,” he told reporters.
-Trump didn’t directly answer the question in a Saturday Fox News interview.
+Trump raised eyebrows over the weekend when he didn’t directly answer the Russia question in an interview with Fox News host Jeanine Pirro, a personal friend.

-“I think it’s the most insulting thing I’ve ever been asked,” Trump told Jeanine Pirro, a personal friend.
-“I think it’s the most insulting article I’ve ever had written, and if you read the article you’ll see that they found absolutely nothing.”
+He was asked about a New York Times report that law enforcement officials began investigating, in 2017, whether Trump had been working on behalf of Russia against U.S. interests.

 Most Read Nation & World Stories